-The drfit function expects the dose-response data as a data frame containing at least a factor called 'substance', a vector called 'unit' containing the unit used for the dose, a column 'response' with the response values of the test system normalized using the "natural" zero response as 0, and the response of the control organisms as a "natural" 1.
-Therefore, values outside this interval, and especially values above 1 may occur in the normalized data.
+The drfit function expects the dose-response data as a data frame containing at least a factor called 'substance', a vector called 'unit' containing the unit used for the dose, a column 'response' with the response values of the test system normalised between 0 and 1 and a column 'dose' with the numeric dose values.
 An example of such data can be easily obtained from the built-in dataset XY.